Woronzow

 From

-born 1744,
+born 1744.

-of one of the great aristocratic families of Russia,
+one of the great aristocratic families of Russia,

-Russian diplomat in England 1784-96,
+Russian diplomat in England 1784-1796.

-Russian Ambassador to England 1796-1806,
+Russian Ambassador to England 1796-1806.

-died 1832, age 88 yrs,
+died 1832, age 88 yrs.

-bur in the Pembroke family vault in Marylebone, London,
+bur in the Pembroke family vault in Marylebone, London.

 had issue:

-- Prince Michael Woronzow, 4th Count Woronzow,
+or Prince Michael Woronzow,

-born 19th May 1782, St. Petersburg,
+born 1782, St. Petersburg.

-fought for Russians in
+Fought for Russians in

-Napoleon's retreat from Moscow 1812 to 1813,
+Napoleon's retreat from Moscow 1812 to 1813.

-Russia was an ally of Britain against France at this time,
+Russia was an ally of Britain against France at this time.

-he was appointed commander of the Russian forces in
+Mikhail was appointed commander of the Russian forces in

 Wellington's

-allied army 1815,
+allied army in 1815.

-governor-general of Novorossia (New Russia) and Bessarabia 1823,
+Governor-general of Novorossia (New Russia)

-set up his court at
+He set up his court at

 Odessa,

-which he helped develop,
+which he helped develop.

 Vorontsov's Palace,